bxparks/AUnit/README.md

 assertEqual(5, uintValue);
 ```

-If the compiler warnings are enabled, a warning from the compiler is printed:
+If the compiler warnings are enabled in the Preferences box of the
+IDE, a warning from the compiler is printed:

 ```
 ../ArduinoUnit/src/ArduinoUnitUtility/Compare.h:17:28: warning: